adamay909/logicTools/ttexercises/README.md

 ## Overview

-Ttexercises is a tool for generating truth table exercises to go with my [logic text book](https://github.com/adamay909/logicbook).
+Ttexercises is a tool for generating truth table exercises to go with my logic [textbook](https://github.com/adamay909/logicbook).
 There are two types of exercises: fill in the blanks, and detect errors.

 For fill-in-the-blanks type exercises, you can choose to hide the values of some rows, columns, or cells.